71stRecon/GS-Mgmt/README.md

 5. `cd GS-Mgmt`
 6. `npm i`
 7. For the initial setup, use `npm start`.
 After initial setup is completed you can use `pm2 start npm --name "gs-bot" -- start` to keep the bot running.
 8. Invite the bot to your server.
-(Link will be in the console after the bot is setup, if you want the link again, use `/invite` in the server.)
+(Link will be in the console after the bot is setup.)